FALL 2023 Marine Biology Semester

 Motorboat Operating Training Course (MOTC) – This one week course will be required if you plan on operating small vessels while at CSU Catalina Semester.
 This course is free for all CSU/OSI students.

 These prerequisites courses will be available during the summer.
 They are not required to participate in the CSU Catalina Semester however may be helpful to students while conducting their directed research projects.
 For additional information on the courses please contact OSI Dive & Boat Safety Officer Darrell Montague: Darrell.Montague@csulb.edu

 Application and additional information can be obtained by contacting:

 Ocean Studies Institute

 820 S. Seaside Ave

-All Costs for Fall 17′ are subject to change.
+Additionally, costs for are subject to change based on yearly tuition rates.
 CSU Students who are non-CA residents are subject to CSU Out-of-State tuition fees.
 Two round-trip passages to the island are included (at the start and end of the semester, and over Thanksgiving).
 There will be additional costs for books, dissecting equipment, library privileges and personal field equipment.

 This course covers the taxonomy, morphology, physiology, and ecology of the major algal groups.

 Undergraduate Directed Research